CinTheDev/synth-music/README.md

 convert it to notes on a Track.

 Check the contents of a MIDI file and see how this could be implemented.

+### Support Stereo

+This will probably require some refactoring on the rendering side.
+Make it possible for Instruments to output stereo sound and export it stereo.
+Also think about ways to make the Instrument implementation convenient if only Mono should be Output.